top of page

 Earned Value Management is a project management technique that integrates three key components:

-• Scope: The work that must be completed
+• Scope — the work that must be completed

-• Schedule: The timeline for completing the work
+• Schedule — the timeline for completing the work

-• Cost: The budget allocated for the work
+• Cost — the budget allocated for the work

 Core EVM Metrics to Monitor

-• Planned Value (PV): The budgeted cost for work scheduled to be done by a certain date.
+• Planned Value (PV) — the budgeted cost for work scheduled to be done by a certain date

-• Earned Value (EV): The budgeted cost for work actually completed by that date.
+• Earned Value (EV) — the budgeted cost for work actually completed by that date

-• Actual Cost (AC): The real cost incurred for the work done.
+• Actual Cost (AC) — the real cost incurred for the work done.

-• Schedule Variance (SV) = EV - PV
+• Schedule Variance (SV) = EV - PV — indicates if the project is ahead or behind schedule

-• Cost Variance (CV) = EV - AC
+• Cost Variance (CV) = EV - AC — shows if the project is under or over budget

-• Schedule Performance Index (SPI) = EV / PV
+• Schedule Performance Index (SPI) = EV / PV — measures schedule efficiency

-• Cost Performance Index (CPI) = EV / AC
+• Cost Performance Index (CPI) = EV / AC — measures cost efficiency

 Applying EVM Best Practices in Pharmaceutical Projects

-Align EVM tracking with key regulatory deadlines such as Investigational New Drug (IND) submissions or New Drug Application (NDA) approvals.
-This ensures schedule performance reflects critical compliance checkpoints.
+Integrate EVM with Regulatory Milestones.
+Aligning EVM tracking with key regulatory deadlines such as Investigational New Drug (IND) submissions or New Drug Application (NDA) approvals ensures that schedule performance reflects critical compliance checkpoints, not just internal project timelines.
+In pharma, missing a regulatory milestone carries consequences far beyond a simple schedule slip.

-Ensure project teams understand EVM principles and how their work affects metrics.
-This encourages accurate progress reporting and fosters ownership of project performance.
+Train Teams on EVM Concepts.
+Ensuring project teams understand EVM principles and how their work affects the metrics encourages accurate progress reporting and fosters ownership of project performance.
+EVM is only as reliable as the data that feeds it, and that data comes from the people executing the work.

 Example: Using EVM to Manage a Clinical Trial

-Consider a Phase III clinical trial with a $10 million budget and 18-month timeline.
+Consider a Phase III clinical trial with a $10 million budget and an 18-month timeline.
 The project manager sets a baseline with planned values for patient recruitment, data collection, and analysis milestones.

 At month 9, the EVM report shows:

-• SV = EV - PV = $4M - $5M = -$1M (behind schedule)
+• Schedule Variance (SV) = $4M - $5M = -$1M (behind schedule)

-• CV = EV - AC = $4M - $4.5M = -$0.5M (over budget)
+• Cost Variance (CV) = $4M - $4.5M = -$0.5M (over budget)

 Tools and Software for EVM in Pharma